Home » How to get a date of death valuation?

 So how do you determine the value of your brother’s home on the date of his death?
 The most acceptable method to determine the basis is to hire an appraiser.
 This may cost around $800.00, and a real estate agent can recommend an appraiser.

 If you list his home, an experienced trust real estate agent should be able to prepare a free Date of Death Valuation (aka date of passing evaluation).
 As a courtesy, I provide these for my trust clients when requested.
-When you hire an experienced trust real estate agent, they will have familiarity with completing this valuation.
+When you hire an experienced trust real estate agent, they will be familiar with completing this valuation.
 Check with your attorney because they may believe the Realtor’s valuation will not have the same status with the IRS as a full-blown appraisal.
 However, it will often suffice.

 Leave a Reply